Kkackit02/CG_Assignment06/README.md

   </tr>
 </table>

+For Q1, all vertices were stored in a buffer, and the program operated by calling several separate functions.

+From Q2 onward, everything was implemented within a single script without using separate functions.
+Moreover, the structure was redesigned to be more efficient and better organized than the one used in Q1.

 - This project is compatible with **Visual Studio 2022**
 - Rather than using **OpenGL**, *the rendering pipeline* was implemented manually from scratch.